Nbickford/Script3r/README.md

 ## Credits

-e.Dit is a project by Vincent Vole, Neil Bickford, Mason Fordham, and Michael Evangelista for LA Hacks 2017!
+e.DIT is a project by Vincent Vole, Neil Bickford, Mason Fordham, and Michael Evangelista for LA Hacks 2017!
 They're pretty proud of it.